Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: The Key Enabler: High Altitude Platform Station (HAPS)

 \section{The Key Enabler: High Altitude Platform Station (HAPS)}

 Current ICT networks aim to provide coverage on the ground level, and inside buildings \cite{Mozaffari}.
-Such networks can not address the challenging requirements of next generation delivery networks.
+Such networks can not address the challenging requirements of next generation delivery networks according to the QoS requirements of each fleet element that can move in a 3D pattern.
 One of the significant benefits of VHetNets is the quasi-stationary HAPS sub-layer of the aerial network, which may serve as an essential component for aerial network planning and management.
 This can address the needs of next-generation delivery networks.
 An extensive description of the use of HAPS in VHetNets is given in \cite{Survey}.

-Drones can travel up to a height of 121 meters (400 feet), and there may not be coverage at this level.
+Drones can travel up to a height of 121 meters (400 feet), yet there may not be coverage at this height.
 The reason is basic geometry: the antenna patterns are sectorized and directional, which means they do not transmit signals skyward.
 Although under ideal conditions 3D spherical coverage can be modeled, in practice no antenna can satisfy this ideal design.
-3GPP study items TR 22.926 \textit{Guidelines for Extra-territorial 5G Systems} and TR 22.839 \textit{Study on vehicle-mounted relays} investigate the use of drone-mounted base stations for coverage.
-Although these drone-mounted base stations may provide coverage for a specific height, for a specific sphere, the continuous coverage probability at all heights up to 121 meters is not feasible for metropolitan areas.
-The problem is mainly due to the beam patterns of base station antennas, which results in a high number of sidelobes according to the height.
+3GPP study items TR 22.926 \textit{Guidelines for Extra-territorial 5G Systems} and TR 22.839 \textit{Study on vehicle-mounted relays} investigate the use of drone-mounted base stations.
+Although these can provide coverage for a specific height, the contiguous coverage probability at all heights is not feasible for metropolitan areas.
+The problem is mainly due to the beam patterns of base station antennas, which results in a high number of sidelobes in a 3D pattern.
 This set-up also introduces another problem in the case of densely deployed devices with ultra-high mobility, such as swarms of drones, where the handoff of each node may introduce a substantial delay to the system.
-Considering LEO satellites, although they can provide service to the operating altitudes of drones, the high speed of the satellites (with speeds of approximately 7 km/s) introduce a high load from a mobility management perspective \cite{MobilitySat}.
-This leaves HAPS, with their quasi-stationary nature, as an indispensable enabler to address the requirements of next generation delivery networks as opposed to the patchy coverage currently provided by terrestrial communication networks \cite{Grace}.
+Considering LEO satellites, although they can provide service to the operating altitudes of drones, the high speed of the satellites (with speeds of approximately 7 km/s) introduce a high load from a mobility management perspective.
+This leaves HAPS, with their quasi-stationary nature, as an indispensable enabler to address the requirements of next generation delivery networks as opposed to the patchy coverage currently provided by terrestrial networks \cite{Grace}.